How Do Spiders Travel? From Ballooning to Underwater Living

-In addition to ballooning from one place to the next, some species of spinners boast a unique manner of transportation: cartwheeling.
+In addition to ballooning from one place to the next, some species of spinners boast another unique manner of transportation: cartwheeling.
 While rolling from place to place may not be a conventional method of moving, it’s certainly useful when trying to evade predators.

 Two particular species of somersaulting spiders include: